Leroy Carter (rugby union)

-Leroy Bert Carter (born 24 February 1999) is a New Zealand professional rugby union player who plays as a winger for Bay of Plenty and the Chiefs.
+Leroy Bert Carter (born 24 February 1999) is a New Zealand professional rugby union player who plays as a winger for Bay of Plenty, the Chiefs, and the All Blacks.

 International career

 He has signed for the Chiefs wider training squad in 2020.
 Carter was named in the All Blacks Sevens squad for the 2022 Commonwealth Games in Birmingham.
 He won a bronze medal at the event.

 In 2024, he competed for New Zealand at the Paris Olympics.

 In 2024, Carter made the permanent switch back to union from 7s.
 Opting to sign for the Chiefs to play in Super Rugby Pacific.
 After one season in the Chiefs jersey, scoring nine tries, he was brought into the All Blacks squad as an injury replacement for Caleb Clarke.
-Shortly after this, he made his debut at Eden Park against the Springboks on September 6th 2025.
+Shortly after this, he made his debut at Eden Park against the Springboks on September 6, 2025.